 THS Member Request for Reciprocal Tickets

 If you are a THS member and will be traveling to another congregation to attend High Holy Days Services, please click on the “THS Member Request for Reciprocal Tickets” button to access the form.
-Extended family members who will be joining us at Temple Har Shalom and belong to another congregation may request that they send a reciprocal ticket request to us at hhd@templeharshalom.org.
+Extended family members who will be joining us at Temple Har Shalom and belong to another congregation may request that their own congregation send a reciprocal ticket request to us at hhd@templeharshalom.org.